Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 • Author Solutions

-Some scammers even masquerade under the name of Big Five imprints.
-A well-known cluster of scammers is the Filipino network previously associated with Authors Solution and now operates separately.
-In the early months of the Covid-19 pandemic, they started targeting desperate authors with a “publishing package” that cost exactly the same amount as that received by American citizens in their federal stimulus check.
+Some scammers even masquerade as Big Five imprints.
+In the early months of the COVID-19 pandemic, they started targeting desperate authors with a “publishing package” that cost exactly the same as that received by US citizens in their federal stimulus checks.

 These days, it isn’t enough to simply learn the names of unreliable publishers.
 New vanity presses seem to set up shop each month — and with no “bad press” associated with their names, they’re able to convince many authors to pay for their services.
-To understand why publishing with a vanity press is a terrible idea, head on over to the next post in this guide, which discusses the dangers of “paying to publish”.
+To understand why publishing with a vanity press is a terrible idea, head on over to this post, which discusses the dangers of “paying to publish.”

 If you want to work with reliable publishers, browse our catalog of independent presses, all of which have been thoroughly vetted.
-Sometimes vanity presses pose as hybrid publishers, so head to our post on hybrid publishing to understand that model better.
+Sometimes, vanity presses call themselves hybrid publishers, so head to our post on hybrid publishing to better understand that model.

 Pro-tip: Wondering whether to self-publish or traditionally publish?
 Take this free 10-day course to understand your choices.